All services can be delivered flexibly online

 An expert witness is a person who by virtue of education, training, certification, skills or experience, is accepted by the judge or arbitral tribunal as an expert.
 Expert witnesses may deliver "expert evidence" within the area of their expertise.
 Their testimony may be rebutted by testimony from other experts or by other evidence or facts.

-Ben has acted as an expert and is experienced in all aspects of the process from accepting initial instructions and producing the report, through to cross-examination in front of an arbitral tribunal.
+Ben has acted as an expert and is experienced in all aspects of the process from accepting initial instructions and producing reports, through to cross-examination in front of an arbitral tribunal.

-As a Chartered Shipbroker Ben has extensive knowledge and experience of all aspects of ship broking, most notably the chartering of bulk carriers and tankers; the carriage of goods; the contracting of newbuilding vessels; the sale & purchase of second hand tonnage; and the function and role of the broker in different commercial contexts.
+As a Chartered Shipbroker, Ben has extensive knowledge and experience of all aspects of ship broking, most notably the chartering of bulk carriers, tankers and offshore support vessels; the carriage of goods; the contracting of newbuilding vessels; the sale & purchase of second hand tonnage; and the function and role of the broker in different commercial contexts.
 Ben is also familiar with the various ways vessels can be financed.

-Ben is available to provide opinions, evidence and advice on an ad hoc basis.
+Ben provides consultancy services and is available to provide opinions, evidence and advice on an ad hoc basis.